Love the Keto Diet, but not the flu-like symptoms while you’re getting started? I’m here to help with my favorite hacks for how to kick the keto flu.

 Yes, it’s as simple as drinking water.
 A common recommendation is 64 ounces daily which seems far too low to me.
 I would use that as a minimum and be more attuned to drinking whenever you’re thirsty.

 Hydration is not quite as simple as drinking more water.
 Proper hydration on the Keto Diet entails replenishing electrolytes.
-I used to put salt in my water to stay hydrated.
+I am sodium deficient and used to put salt in my water to stay hydrated.
 That was until I found LMNT, a low-carb electrolyte that includes salt.

 Sluggish gut motility can be a real bummer on the Keto Diet.
 I use the flax tea in Paleo Cooking from Elana’s Pantry to combat constipation.